CDAC-lab/isie2023/README.md

 3. **Google Drive File Analysis and Vector Storage**: This notebook looks at a folder in Google Drive, chunks and stores the embeddings made with OpenAI's DAVinci API in a ChromaDB vector database, and then queries the database using Langchain.

+4.  **Prompt Engineering Basics**: This notebook focuses on basics in prompt engineering such as parameters in llms and prompt engineering techniques.

 All notebooks are designed to be used with Google Colab, a cloud-based Jupyter notebook environment that requires no setup and runs entirely in the cloud.

 ## Setup Instructions